gvwilson/thirdbit/src/fiction/iffy/index.md

 ended their existence in brief bursts of plasma.
 Feedback shrieked as the micromotors in a dozen exoskeletons overloaded and fused solid.

-Benício pulled Iffy to her feet.
+Ignacio pulled Iffy to her feet.
 "Come on!"

 One hand clutching his collar,